xytis/xytis.github.io/content/story/ravnica_s01.md

 but all was in order, so he hastily moved through a side street towards Neirius lab in The Blistercoils.
 It was getting dark, and there was not much time till sunset.
 The unusual words sat uneasily atop the elephant’s mind.
 What could have happened to Neirius to send him such an urgent notice?

-He was thinking to himself while rushing through the busy streets and dark alleys between them when he heard a loud snap and a sneeze behind him.
+He was pondering while rushing through the busy streets and dark alleys between them when he heard a loud snap and a sneeze behind him.
 Turning around he saw a shadowy figure sulking by a corner he’d just passed.

 --"Who’s there?"- His low voice trumpeted in the alley.